section-engineering-education/engineering-education/content/articles/model-explanation-with-dalex/index.md

 After training the model, we implemented Dalex for the model explanation.
 Using Dalex, we did an overall model explanation and a single prediction explanation.

-To get the Python code for in this tutorial, click [here](https://colab.research.google.com/drive/1nLzokmqe-_KWmv7u6q63mSmoX-ohOXUv?usp=sharing)
+To get the Google Colab notebook for this tutorial, click [here](https://colab.research.google.com/drive/1nLzokmqe-_KWmv7u6q63mSmoX-ohOXUv?usp=sharing)

 ### References
 - [Explainable AI](/engineering-education/explainable-ai/)